 Chia contains a large amount of fiber and protein which are both vital to help you lose weight in a healthy and safe way.
 Whilst crash diets can be popular for weight loss, these can be harmful to your body, particularly if they do not allow you to access enough fiber and protein.

+Do chia seeds expand in your stomach?
 Because Chia contains soluble fiber, it is able to absorb water.
 This means that the seeds expand once in the stomach.
 This gives you a feeling of fullness and in turn slows down your cravings.
 This explains why eating Chia seeds can make you feel fully satisfied.

 The protein content of Chia seeds also helps to control appetite.
 Research shows that consuming Chia seeds in the morning can help reduce your food intake for the entire day.
 So bulk out your breakfast with a hearty dose of Chia seeds!